 Where: Rode Hall Estate, Stoke-on-Trent, ST7 3QP (Kidsgrove rail)

-The vibe: Lovely, intimate and artsy event, perfect first festival experience for babies, toddlers and younger kids.
+The vibe: Lovely, intimate and artsy event celebrating its 10th birthday in 2019.
+It’s the perfect first festival experience for babies, toddlers and younger kids.
 Also posh showers and some of the cleanest loos we’ve experienced at a festival!

 What’s on: Eclectic music acts, Silver Screen outdoor cinema, Away with the Fairies forest installation, Spellbound Forest, Peekaboo baby tent, Pillow Fight, Midnight Feast, Tribal Tournament fancy dress finale.

-Don’t miss: Cut a Shine barn dance, Curtis Eller’s American Circus, Baghdaddies, Retro Discos, Hope & Social and many more…
+Don’t miss: Cut a Shine barn dance, Footlights music stage, Charleston Workshops, Retro Discos and much more…

 Where: Escot Park, Devon, EX11 1LU (National Rail to Feniton station)

 The vibe: The Levellers’ multiple award-winning festival has a great setting and a soft spot for families.